-I Am A Disgusting Swamp Monster Beast
+I Am A Disgusting Swamp Monster Beast!

 We all have moments when we don't have time to care about our looks.
 To expect ourselves to never leave the house without a shower, full face of makeup, 30 minutes of exercise a day, all clothes fully washed and dried consistently and never miss a day is nearly impossible.
 We are only human, we run late, have things to do, places to be and sometimes our physical appearance comes second in the moment.

 A few years ago during Easter I was down in Corpus Christi visiting family, and last minute I found a picture on Pinterest of a cake I wanted to make.
 This particular cake involved multiple different colored PEEPS and I knew finding them the Saturday before was unlikely.
 I got up early the next morning: same outfit from the day before, no shower, hair in a messy ponytail, tattered flip flops, and no makeup.
 I knew I looked terrible but I wasn't going out to impress anyone.
-I was on a mission to find PEEPS.

 I had been to about 4 stores and was still looking.
 I stopped at a Dollar General and as I started to get out of my car I noticed this man coming out of the store and had a weird feeling like he was really looking at me.
 I started to lock my car as he gets to his car parked right next to mine.
 I hear "Hey, hey you, miss."
 I looked up at him talking to me.
 "How are you?"